houda-ohm/ej2-aspnetmvc-docs/src/maps/maps/localization.md

 # Localization

-Localization library allows you to localize the default text content of maps.
-Maps has the static text for some features such as zooming toolbars and the text can be changed to any culture (Arabic, Deutsch, French, etc.) by defining the locale value and translation object.
+The localization library allows localizing the default text content of the Maps component.
+The Maps component has the static text of some features such as tooltip of zoom toolbar, and that can be changed to any other culture(Arabic, Deutsch, French, etc) by defining the locale value and translation object.

 <!-- markdownlint-disable MD033 -->